kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## Framework Transparency Is More Important Than Framework Minimalism
+## Framework Transparency Is More Important Than Framework Minimalism { #transparency-vs-minimalism }

 A framework can be small and still be difficult to debug if its behavior is implicit.